 Comments are welcome!

 Posted on May 10, 2017, in An Artist's Life, Creative Process, Inspiration, Painting in General, Pearls from Artists and tagged "Dear Theo: The Autobiography of Vncent Van Gogh", feeling, Irving Stone, pictures, studies, Studio, Vincent Van Gogh.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 247.